UCSCLibrary/ScoobySnacks/README.md

 ## The Metadata Schema in Configuration Files

-The most important part of this gem is storing the entire metadata schema in a standardized set of configuration files that can be easily shared.
-Defining standards for those files is a significant task that we should start thinking about together if we want to use this approach.
+The most important goal of this gem is to define the metadata schema entirely within a standardized set of configuration files, without hard coding any metadata information into the application itself.
+Defining standards for those metadata configuration files is a significant task that we should think about together if we want to use this approach.

 Check out [this gem's wiki](https://github.com/UCSCLibrary/ScoobySnacks/wiki) for thoughts on how the metadata schema configuration files are formatted.
 We want feedback about how exactly this should work.